opencog/atomspace/examples/rule-engine/frog/README.md

 2. If X is a frog - Then X is green
 ```

-Let's say the thing in black box is named fritz and from above
+Let's say the thing in black box is named Fritz and from above
 relations we need to deduce its color.

+## Pattern Matcher

 First load the query and the rule-engine modules
 ```scheme